sdmg15/Best-websites-a-programmer-should-visit/README.md

 ## Coding practice for beginners
 - [freeCodeCamp](https://www.freecodecamp.com) : Learn to code and build projects for nonprofits.
 Build your full stack web development portfolio today
+- [codewars](https://www.codewars.com/) : Achieve mastery through challenge.Improve your skills by training with others on real code challenges
 - [Blackbird School](https://blackbird.school) : Learn to code online with our beginner-friendly platform.
 - [Glitch](https://glitch.com/) : Great place to play around with code in an easy-to-set-up environment.
 - [Reddit.com/r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer/) : interesting programming challenges where you can learn from looking at other's code, even if you are not able to solve code you can look at how others solved.